Moskeet/test-ecommerce-graphql/readme.md

     checkStatus
 }
 ```
-Check the status of the latest transaction.
+Returns the status of the latest transaction.
+Call should be signed with header:
 ```
 X-AUTH-TOKEN: [token-as-is]
 ```